Markism-JA/Filipino-Inspired-MMORPG-Game/docs/game_design/game-mechanics.md

 - Challenging areas with bosses and enemies.
 - Require teamwork and offer better rewards than standard overworld farming.
 - May include special timed events.
+- Clan vs Clan type of raids a statue near the largest fishing spot is to be captured by a clan.

 ---